avilleret/Gem-wiki/plugins/filmTEST.md

-filmTEST.md - movie loader using filmTEST.md
+filmTEST - testing movie loader
 ===

+This plugin does not really load a movie, but instead generates some test image.

+It can be used to test whether `[pix_film]` does anything useful.